petershin/liferay-learn/docs/courses/latest/en/application-development/implementing-business-logic/automating-account-creation.md

 ---
 # Automating Account Creation

-To complete the onboarding flow, Delectable Bonsai wants to enable managers to easily create business accounts for approved applications.
-Each account should be named after the application's `businessName` and the applicant should be automatically assigned to the account with the Account Administrator role.
+To complete the onboarding flow, Delectable Bonsai wants to enable managers to create business accounts for approved applications easily.
+Each account should be named after the application's `businessName` and the applicant should be assigned automatically to the account with the Account Administrator role.
 Here you'll achieve this using an object action [client extension](https://learn.liferay.com/web/guest/w/dxp/building-applications/client-extensions).

 ![Add the Set Up Account action to the Distributor Application object.](./automating-account-creation/images/01.png)